johnryantaylor/QCES/README.md

 - If you are asked how you are planning to use this fork, select "For my own purposes"
 - You can now edit the files on your laptop and "push" the changes to your GitHub repository

+The projects are designed to be run in Google Colab.
+Each Jupyter notebook has a link at the top to open the notebook in Colab.
+Remember to save the notebook as you are working on it!
+To "push" any changes from Colab to Github, using the "File" menu in Colab, select "Save a copy in GitHub".